the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 Pointers are also useful when passing large values around between functions if you want to avoid copying even if the called function doesn't need to modify the value.
 In fact, in this case you should be very careful that the called function doesn't modify the value by accident and corrupt it fro the caller.
 Unfortunately, there is no const function arguments in Go like in C++, so passing a read-only value as a pointer is definitely risky and also may confuse readers that might expect the value to be modified since it is passed by pointer.

 Maps and Channels behave like reference types in the sense that when passed between functions they preserve their identity.
-This ia little trick of Go that under the covers actually passes a pointer.
+This is a little trick of Go that under the covers actually passes a pointer.
 It is syntactically inconsistent and can confuse developers who may (justifiably) expect a copy of a map that they can modify inside a called function without any problem, but in practice will modify the caller's map:

 ```
 func changeMe(m map[string]int) {